 Desert, Grassland, Meadow, Coastal Marsh, Fresh Marsh, and Seagrass have straightforward soil carbon exchange based on the literature.
 These values effectively represent net ecosystem carbon exchange, which is ultimately reflected in annual soil carbon density changes.
 In these cases, vegetation carbon pools are assumed to have static carbon densities (vegetation carbon uptake is implicitly transferred to the soil).
-Coastal Marsh is considered to have negligible CH4 emissions due to its salinity.
-Thus, its carbon exchange ($1.44 \pm 1.23 \text{ Mg C ha}^{-1} \text{ y}^{-1}$) represents CO2 exchange only (aqueous carbon loss is not accounted for).
-The Grassland value is based on field CO2 flux measurements, and reflects one of only two net ecosystem carbon losses across all land types ($-2.22 \pm 1.29 \text{ Mg C ha}^{-1} \text{ y}^{-1}$).
-The Fresh Marsh soil carbon exchange value ($3.37 \pm 0.33 \text{ Mg C ha}^{-1} \text{ y}^{-1}$) also represents net ecosystem carbon loss is not accounted for).
-The Grassland value is the sum of net CO2 exchange and CH4 emissions (aqueous carbon exchange, but in this case it is the sum of net CO2 exchange and CH4 emissions (aqueous carbon loss is not accounted for).
-The Fresh Marsh carbon exchange is partitioned between CO2 and CH4 to calculate the greenhouse gas balance.18
+Coastal Marsh is considered to have negligible CH_4 emissions due to its salinity.
+Thus, its carbon exchange of 1.44 ± 1.23 Mg C ha-1 y-1 represents CO2 exchange only (aqueous carbon loss is not accounted for).
+The Grassland value of -2.22 ± 1.29 Mg C ha-1 y-1 is based on field CO2 flux measurements, and reflects one of only two net ecosystem carbon losses across all land types.
+The Fresh Marsh soil carbon exchange, but in this case it is the sum of net CO2 exchange and CH4 emissions (aqueous carbon loss is not accounted for).
+The Fresh Marsh soil carbon exchange value of 3.37 ± 0.33 Mg C ha-1 y-1 carbon exchange is partitioned between CO_2 and CH_4 to calculate the greenhouse gas balance.19